-Thinking of adding a media project to your classroom but not sure where to begin?
+Thinking of adding a media project to your classroom?
 Get inspiration from Penn State faculty all across the Commonwealth.
 Each case study features examples of outcomes, grading rubrics and more so that you can choose elements to add to your course.

 Get Going: Tools for Your Classroom

 Curious about Adobe Spark?

 Perhaps you’ve heard of Spark, Adobe’s simple-to-use, online publishing platform that allows students to create great looking web presentations with no coding necessary.
 It could be a great fit for sharing research-based assignments out of your classroom – learn more.

 Our guide has been designed to provide tips on designing and implementing digital media projects in your classes.
 In it, you’ll find essentials to help ensure you have a successful experience with your students – both in and out of the classroom.

 Need a little help with a project you’ve assigned or activity your students have embarked upon?
 These resources should fit the bill.

 Get Support: Available Faculty Services

 If you are assigning a multimedia-intensive project in your class, we can conduct an in-class workshop in our instructional computer lab to get your students up-to-speed on the required software quickly.